Updated – 5.10.2022

 A CDV selling price was around USD9.99 then.

-By 1991, CD Video had all but fallen out of popularity and began disappearing from the home entertainment scene.
+By 1991, CD Video had all but fallen out of popularity and began disappearing from the home entertainment scene, especially with the arrival of DVD in the 2000s.

 Two years later, in 1993, VCD was introduced.